 What about REPs?

-REPs (the Register of Exercise Professionals) is no longer accepting new memberships.
-They will cease to exist in June 2021.
+REPs (the Register of Exercise Professionals) is no longer active.
 They have essentially been taken over by CIMSPA to ensure there is only one single exercise register in the UK.
 Basically, employers will no longer ask for REPS – they will now ask for CIMSPA, so choose wisely!